 Bailiffgate Museum and Gallery is a people’s museum, where fascinating stories of the past are told about Alnwick and district.
 Our historic building is in the town’s Castle Quarter, very close to Alnwick Castle and Garden.
 It was previously a church, and provides a beautiful setting in which to celebrate our distinctive heritage, display special exhibitions and present a range of events for the whole family.

 The museum is on three floors, all easily accessible by lift.
-Level access entry is via a special entrance, to the left of the main door, leading directly to the ground floor exhibition area and the lift.
+Level access entry is via an entrance, to the left of the main door, leading directly to the ground floor exhibition area and the lift.
 There is a museum shop, and a bistro next door for refreshments.

 Access with steps